MohanFSDeveloper/paramothers.github.io/mydoc/ide/CodenvyStudy.md

 1. configured by reciper file
 1. self-contained exeuction environment

 **Docker** is a new container technology.
-Codenvy uses, Docuker for build, run and debug the projcts.
+Codenvy uses, Docuker for build, run and debug the projects.
+WE can call it as **machine image** as well.
+Each Project Type has an associated set of machine images that are instantiated at Runtime to execute Builders and Runners.

 **Project Type**
   Project type play important role, for content of recipe file. it is used to configure project, docker environment